mautic/user-documentation/docs/getting_started/how_to_update_mautic.rst

 If your instance is in production, has a large number of Contacts and/or is  on shared hosting, it's **strongly** recommended that you update at the command line.

 .. warning::
     Updating in the User interface requires a significant amount of resources, and can be error-prone if the server restricts resource allocation.
-This can lead to failed updates and corrupted data.
-This feature will be completely removed in Mautic 5.0 and you will have to update at the command line.
+A failed update or corrupted data can result from this.
+This feature would be completely removed in Mautic 5.0 and you have to update at the command line.

 Updating at the command line (non-Composer based installations)
 ***************************************************************

 Before you commence updating Mautic, **please ensure that you have a tested backup of your Mautic instance**.

 This means that you have downloaded the files and database of your Mautic instance, and you have re-created it in a test environment somewhere and tested that everything is working as expected.
 This is your only recourse if there are any problems with the update.
 Never update without having a working, up-to-date backup.